Monday, February 2

 Practitioner: We can explain two science ideas in our sport using precise science vocab

-: We can clearly explain a variety of science ideas (3 or more), using precise science vocabulary to a high standard.
+Expert: We can clearly explain a variety of science ideas (3 or more), using precise science vocabulary to a high standard.

 Apprentice: We have some, recordings of our process using a variety of media.